 The commander of the post, Colonel Henry Carrington, is a cautious man whose greatest fear is a mass attack on the fort, which he expects at any time.
 Already short of men, horses and ammo and equipped mostly with muzzle loading rifles from the Civil War, Carrington keeps his troops and officers on a short leash - just in case.
 As a result, Red Cloud has complete freedom of movement.
 He chooses when, where and how to fight, putting Carrington completely in the reactive mode.

 In November, a brash Civil War veteran named Captain William Fetterman arrives at Fort Phil Kearney.
 Fetterman, who has no experience Indian fighting, openly expresses his contempt for the Indians' fighting ability and Carrington's tactics.
-He starts banging heads with his commander almost immediately.
+He starts banging heads with his commander almost immediately, bragging that he could ride through the entire Sioux nation with 80 men.

 On a snowy and bitterly cold December 21, a wood gathering party comes under attack about three miles northwest of the fort.
 Hearing the commotion, Carrington sends a relief force led by Captain Fetterman.
 He heads out of the fort on foot with 49 infantry soldiers.
 Most of them are raw recruits and all are armed with Civil War era muzzle loading rifles.
 His second-in-command is Captain Brown, the fort quartermaster who is looking for some action.
 Lieutenant Grummond leads a cavalry detachment of 27 troopers.
 They leave two hours after Fetterman because they have to round up their mounts first.
 They are armed with seven-shot Spencer carbines.
 Rounding out the force are two civilian scouts armed with Henry 16-shot lever action rifles.
 Before he leaves, Fetterman is given explicit orders by Colonel Carrington personally to relieve the wood party and bring it back.
 He is not to pursue or engage hostiles.
 When Grummond leaves, Carrington tells him to remind Fetterman of his orders.